 What is the information commissioner’s office?

 The Information Commissioner’s Office (ICO) is an independent authority.
-It was set up to uphold information rights in the public interest, and to promote openness by public bodies and data privacy for individuals.
-While the ICO does not award compensation, it does have the power to impose hefty fines on organisations in breach of their duties.
+It was set up to uphold information rights in the public interest and to promote openness by public bodies and data privacy for individuals.
+While the ICO does not award compensation, it does have the power to impose hefty fines on organisations after data breach claims have been raised against them.

 You have the right to ask the ICO to assess if an organisation breached the Data Protection Act.